Labrador Retrievers: Wonderful Family Pets and Companions

 Glucosamine and Chondroitin

 Glucosamine and chondroitin are natural chemicals found in the cartilage of both dogs and humans, including the cartilage in joints.
-This cartilage degenerates in osteoarthritis.
 The benefits of glucosamine or chondroitin for osteoarthritis when given as nutritional supplements are unknown.
 Some people involved with dogs say that one or both of the chemicals help their dogs while others say that they don't.
 There is some evidence that an injectable form of chondroitin sulphate may help to maintain cartilage.

 MSM or Methylsulfonylmethane and Omega-3 Fatty Acids